-What happens at UP! and Infinity Sessions?
-Both orchestras are led by an awesome team of professional musicians whose aim is to ensure each participant has a meaningful musical experience regardless of ability, musical interest, vocal style or instrument.
-The team is experienced in supporting young people in mainstream settings are well as those who have mental health, disability, behavioral, ESL (English as a second language) needs and young people from diverse cultural and religious backgrounds.
-Music made at orchestra sessions is created by the participants under the guidance of a musical director and the music team on the ground.
+UP!
+Orchestra is led by an awesome team of professional musicians whose aim is to ensure each participant has a meaningful musical experience regardless of ability, musical interest, vocal style or instrument.
+The team is experienced in supporting young people in mainstream settings as well as those who have mental health, disability, behavioural, ESL (English as a second language) needs and young people from diverse cultural and religious backgrounds.
+Music made at the rehearsals is created by the participants under the guidance of a musical director and the music support team on the ground.

 Meet the team: